 4- Lesson Planet

-Lesson Planet is a website that provides teachers with a convenient place where they can search for, discover, and share standard-correlated lesson plan resources.
+Lesson Planet allows teachers to search for, discover, and share standard-correlated lesson plan resources.
 Teachers can search over 400.000 online lesson-planning resources reviewed and rated by a team of credentialed teachers.
 Lesson Planet also provides worksheets, presentations, educational videos and several other good materials to use in your class.

 CommonLit, though it does not provide lesson plans as the previous platforms, but is still a great website where teachers can have access to a wide variety of materials to use in their teaching.’CommonLit delivers high-quality, free instructional materials to support literacy development for students in grades 5-12’

-This is one of our favourite website for student interactives.
+This is one of our favourite websites for student interactives and educational web based tools.
 ReadWrtiteThink also has a section for lesson plans that contains over 600 lesson plans from standard lessons to mini lessons.

-TEDEd provides both a tool to use for creating lesson plans based on TED Ed or YouTube videos and is also a library of lesson plans created by other teachers and educators.
+TEDEd provides both a tool to use for creating lesson plans based on TED Ed or YouTube video lessons and is also a library of lesson plans created by other teachers and educators.
 It features over 200.000 lessons organized and searchable by category from Arts to Social studies.